gisaia/arlas_cli/docs/docs/confs.md

 │ --help          Show this message and exit.                        │ ╰────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ─────────────────────────────────────────────────────────╮
 │ create         Add a configuration                                 │
 │ delete         Delete a configuration                              │
 │ describe       Describe a configuration                            │
 │ list           List configurations                                 │
-╰────────────────────────────────────────────────────────────────────╯
+│ login          Add a configuration for ARLAS Cloud                 │ ╰────────────────────────────────────────────────────────────────────╯

 ```